 - Have New Members evaluate the chapter's recruitment and give impressions of recruitment techniques use by other chapters. - Examine entertainment.
 Is it appropriate?
 Is it outdated?
 Does it contain inside jokes?
-Are the decorations competitive? - What atmosphere is created at the parties?
+Is everything in line with Values Based Recruitment? - What atmosphere is created at the parties?